D. Wyatt Aiken: Congressional service, death

 Aiken served as a delegate to the Democratic National Convention at St. Louis in 1876, and was elected as a Democrat to the Forty-fifth and to the four succeeding Congresses (serving from 1877 until 1887).
 He was chairman of the Committee on Education in the Forty-eighth and Forty-ninth Congresses.
 With his health declining, Aiken became an invalid during his last term in office and was not a candidate for renomination in 1886.

-Aiken died in Cokesbury, South Carolina, and was buried in Magnolia Cemetery in Greenwood, South Carolina.
+Aiken died in Cokesbury, South Carolina.

-His son, Wyatt Aiken (1863–1923), also served in Congress and a first cousin, William Aiken, Jr., became a Congressman and Governor of South Carolina.
+His son, Wyatt Aiken, also served in Congress and a first cousin, William Aiken, Jr., became a Congressman and Governor of South Carolina.